wacncontent/CustomizeTool/output/articles/service-bus/service-bus-dotnet-how-to-use-topics-subscriptions.md

 1. In Solution Explorer, right-click **References**, then click **Manage NuGet Packages**.
-2. Search for "Service Bus" and select the **Microsoft Azure Service Bus** item.
+2. Search for "Service Bus" and select the **Windows Azure Service Bus** item.
 Click **Install** to complete the installation, then close the following dialog box.